moniruzzaman76/BMI-Calculator/README.md

 # bmi_calculator

-This Project User Can use to Android, ios, Web and Mac.
+This App User Can use to Android, ios, Web and Mac.

 ![img_2.png](img_2.png)